-The employer reads hundreds of CVs and it’s really exhausting.
-Do not boast that you have scored a hat-trick in the final of the tournament “Leather Ball”, if it does not belong to the sphere of your activities.
+The employer read hundreds of CVs and it’s really exhausting.
+Do not boast that you have scored a hat-trick in the final of the tournament “Leather Ball” if it does not belong to the sphere of your activities.

 Try to keep within one A4 page.
 (Well, if you have 25 years of experience in the profession, it is possible to have 2 pages overall).
-If you need some help with your CV there are hundreds of online writing help resources that can do that in a short amount of time.
+If you need some help while creating perfect CV, there are hundreds of online writing help resources that can do that in a short amount of time.

-This advice applies only to professionals whose occupations,one way or another, are related to the creative and imaginative job.
-If you are a designer, creativity distinguishes you from the ruck.
+This advice applies only to professionals whose occupations, one way or another, are related to the creative and imaginative job.
+If you are a designer, being creative distinguishes you from the ruck.

 The rigor and restraint do not oblige you to write all exclusively with Times New Roman and a font size 10.